 The solution

-In dry climates you will have to water your Azalea up to three times per week at the hottest time of year to avoid drought.
+In dry climates, you will have to water your Azalea up to three times per week at the hottest time of year to avoid drought.

 These materials provide nutrients and have a great capacity to hold onto water, yet they still retain a porous structure that allows excess water to drain away, so the roots are not sat in saturated soil.

-Adding a 1 inch layer of organic mulch is also a great way to conserve moisture during the hot growing season.
-I personally recommend using well rotted garden compost that has decomposed for at least a year.
+Adding a 1-inch layer of organic mulch is also a great way to conserve moisture during the hot growing season.
+I personally recommend using well-rotted garden compost that has decomposed for at least a year.

-The mulch will reduce evaporation, keep the roots nice and cool in the summer and contribute to the moist soil conditions that azaleas need to thrive.
+The mulch will reduce evaporation, keep the roots nice and cool in the summer, and contribute to the moist soil conditions that azaleas need to thrive.

-Slow draining soils (cause root rot)
+Slow-draining soils (cause root rot)

-Yellow leaves on your azalea can also be as a result of root rot (Phytophthora) due to soil that drains too slowly.
+Yellow leaves on your azalea can also be a result of root rot (Phytophthora) due to soil that drains too slowly.

 Azaleas require the soil to hold onto moisture, yet let excess water drain away so that the roots are not sat in saturated ground.